libreobjet/open-guide/en/distribution.md

 ### Dobsonian Telescope Amateurs

-This model of telescope has been distributed widely around the world and is now the most used by the amateur astronomists.
+This model of telescope has been distributed widely around the world and is now the most used by the amateur astronomers.
 Thanks to the network of Dobsonian telescope owners, there have been many discoveries made by amateur observers, like the Comet  Hale-Bopp, discovered by Alan Hale and Thomas Bopp in 1995.

 In the text *The Pro-Am Revolution: How enthusiasts are changing our economy and society*  Charles Leadbeater and Paul Miller explain how, thanks to the Dobsonian telescope, there is now a symbiosis between professional astronomers and amateur astronomers.
 Thanks to its openness, the Dobsonian telescope has been improved to a point that makes it almost as powerful as a professional telescope.